 Companies also recruit for other roles within the software project lifecycle.
 These might include:

 Some roles are less technical, for example a business analyst might be more involved in understanding client software requirements and communicating these to developers.
-An article from Ubiminds provides a useful and readable description of roles involved in a typical system lifecycle.
+The article from Ubiminds provides a useful and readable description of roles involved in a typical system lifecycle.

 Ubiminds - What are the key Development Team Roles, Responsibilities, and Concerns within the Software Development Lifecycle (SDLC)